The Practitioner Thinker

 This is not a productivity wave.
 It is a substrate change.
 The real question was never “how do we adopt AI?”
 It is “given what intelligence now costs — what should this business become?”

-ii — the larger frame
+and — the larger frame it sits inside

 Technological